 Yep.
 That’s our secret to success.

 Yes, we do traditional technical SEO and some link building, but this is how we really like to develop a complete web presence for our clients.
 We look for what sets you apart, what makes you cool.
 Then we make sure everyone can see that on your website, in social media like Facebook and Twitter, and even in Google search results.

-If you have been looking for systems, formulas, charts or software to get more backlinks to your website, then you are missing the first place you should look – in the mirror.
+If you have been looking for systems, formulas, charts or software to build backlinks to your website, then you are missing the first place you should look – in the mirror.

 Look at your website or your Facebook page.
 Would you link to it or like it if it wasn’t your own?
 How about your business – do you do things that will make people say “wow that’s really cool that they are doing that”?
 Remember that internet users and Facebook friends are not just “traffic” or potential customers, they are people.
 People will give the thumbs up (or the link) to things that are informative, useful or just plain awesome.
 Videos and websites don’t go viral just because someone asked a million people to like it.